Dome Homes Made from Inflatable Concrete Cost Just $3,500

 There are so many innovative small home designs that are so cheap to build.
 So cheap that they are like all manufactured products today in that they are built with preplanned obsolescence – a very small number of years before the materials degrade and the cost of repair would be more than the original cost of the structure.
 Regardless of that, the govt will give you 100 excuses why they shouldn’t be legal, and would never allow them to be available to the general public.
 They’ll bring up building codes, issues with safety in flood, tornado or extreme weather areas etc….
 But it has more to do with billions lost to the mortgage and banking industry than anything.
 This Country is far too corrupt to allow them.

-• ramona says:
+• ramona on said:

 Not at all.
 The circular shape is much stronger than an stick built home.
 Domes are specifically built for hurricane and earthquake prone areas.